UMWEDU/umw-finaid-sync/_pages/freshman-timeline.md

 <td><a href="https://umw.scholarships.ngwebsolutions.com">UMW Online Scholarship Manager</a> open.
 Apply for UMW Scholarships!</td>
 </tr>
 <tr>
-<td><strong>March 1</strong></td>
+<td><strong>February 1</strong></td>
 <td>FAFSA Deadline: Apply by this date to receive the max amount of financial aid for which you are eligible.
-FAFSA’s will still be accepted after the March 1 deadline.
+FAFSA’s will still be accepted after the Feb 1 deadline.
 All undergraduate students continue to be eligible for federal Direct Student Loans, and federal grants.
 Other funds (Virginia State Grants, scholarships, etc.) will also be awarded at that time if available.</td>
 </tr>
 <tr>
 <td><strong>May 1</strong></td>